All images by Robin Goldsmith

 An impressive selection in 2017, this year's portfolio was delightful again with a choice of styles to suit most palates, including Inspiration 2013, a unique sparkler made from Pinot Gris with a smidgeon of Chardonnay.
 Dry and delicately fruity with notes of citrus, honey and herbs plus a subtle, creamy touch giving balance and a more rounded mouthfeel, there are lovely hints of lemongrass and ginger that develop mid-palate, all of which makes this wine an ideal pairing for Thai sea bass and other Asian cuisine.

-I'm a huge admirer of the Le Brun's No. 1 Family Estate from Marlborough's Wairau Valley and their No. 1 Cuvée Blanc de Blancs is the perennial crowd-pleaser.
+I'm a huge admirer of No. 1 Family Estate from Marlborough's Wairau Valley and their No. 1 Cuvée Blanc de Blancs is the perennial crowd-pleaser.
 Spending at least two years on lees, it delivers a delicious balance of orchard fruit, biscuit, elegant bready and toasty notes plus a satisfying grapefruit freshness on the finish.
 The No.1 Reserve, having spent seven years on lees, offers that extra intensity and autolytic richness, yet still retains a delicate freshness with floral, honeysuckle and peach touches.
 Cuvée Virginie, made from 80% Chardonnay and 20% Pinot Noir is named in honour of Virginie Le Brun's 21st birthday.
 Spending four years on lees, this beautiful wine also combines complex autolytic notes with white flowers, honey, orchard fruit and citrus.

 The Motzenbäcker Estate belongs to the Menger-Krug family, who uses vineyard-owned yeasts and grapes from the Pfalz and Rheinhessen regions to create organic, vegan Deutscher Sekt of distinction.
 They produce superb Méthode Champenoise and Méthode Rurale sparkling wines and it was the 2014 Riesling, 2013 Chardonnay and 2016 Sauvignon Blanc Méthode Rurale that particularly impressed.
 Picking grapes once they have reached their desired profile and sugar levels, this traditional method produces bubbles from one fermentation only with no pumping, filtration or addition of yeast.
 These wines would make delicious food pairings, particularly the rich and complex Riesling, which spent around 38 months in bottle and delivers notes of baked apple, caramel, tropical fruit and lime with a hint of spice.